 In the X-ray room, the radiographer has just finished attending to another patient; his gloved hands have been in the patient’s mouth.
 When it’s your turn you expect him to change his gloves but he refuses and you refuse to sit down.
 When he changes the gloves you sit, then trouble starts.

-You’re supposed to have three X-rays, and on the first he’s forcing his hand down your throat.
+You’re supposed to have three X-rays, and on the first, he’s forcing his hand down your throat.
 What the hell!!!
 You push him away and the female radiologist does a better job of being gentle.
 Maybe he was angry you said he should change gloves, but it’s not your business if he’s angry.
 You’re a clean freak, and hospitals are the worst place to be.
-Who cares about the feelings a radiographer that refuses to change their gloves?
+Who cares about the feelings of a radiographer that refuses to change their gloves?

 Early the next morning you arrive, your card is number five (even though there are just two people) the waiting begins.
 You have read your eyes out, dozed off, strolled around – waiting is painful.
-You finally get in the doctor’s office, he hums a familiar hymn as he cleans out the equipment with salt water, or something of the sort.
+You finally get in the doctor’s office, he hums a familiar hymn as he cleans out the equipment with saltwater or something of the sort.

 You begin to wonder if you didn’t make a mistake.
-Should you have stayed with the other dentist and ignored his behavior?
+Should you have stayed with the other dentist and ignored his behaviour?
 But you’ve had a falling out, you sent him a nasty text and got a very Christian response.
 It is well.
 You’re doomed.